splitio/split-evaluator/README.md

       SPLITIO_EXT_API_KEY : Callhome will validate every request against Authorization header.
 This is not a Split API key but an arbitrary value <br>
       SPLITIO_API_KEY : Api-Key for you Split Environment <br>
       SPLITIO_DEBUG : (Optional) Usable for enabling/disabling the logs of the SDK.
 By default they are off. <br>
-      SPLITIO_PORT : TCP Port on host, where this service will be accessed.
+      SPLITIO_SERVER_PORT : TCP Port of the server inside the container.

     The container will serve the above endpoints.
     - /get-treatment